Wireguard VPN for macOS & iOS

 sudo su apt install linux-headers-$(uname -r) echo "deb http://deb.debian.org/debian/ unstable main" > /etc/apt/sources.list.d/unstable-wireguard.list printf 'Package: *\nPin: release a=unstable\nPin-Priority: 90\n' > /etc/apt/preferences.d/limit-unstable apt update apt install wireguard reboot

-Now we can generate a keypair for encrypting the connection.
+Now we can generate the keypair for encrypting the connection.

 sudo su cd /etc/wireguard umask 077 wg genkey | tee privatekey | wg pubkey > publickey